zmzubraj/APOLLO_Gov_Proposal_System/README.md

 telegram_post("Example proposal summary")
 twitter_post("Example proposal summary")
 ```
 - Sends a text summary to Discord, Telegram, and Twitter using the configured credentials.
-For community sentiment, APOLLO also monitors Reddit's r/Polkadot via `src/data_processing/social_media_scraper.py`.
+For community sentiment, APOLLO also monitors X/Twitter, the Polkadot Forum, CryptoRank, Binance Square, and Reddit's r/Polkadot via `src/data_processing/social_media_scraper.py`.
+Set `TWITTER_BEARER` to use the official X API; the other sources rely on public endpoints and require no additional credentials.

 ### 7. Review Prediction Accuracy